goatslacker/alt/docs/actions.md

 Is the unique id given to the action, you can use this id to identify which dispatch is what.

-## action.data
+## action.actionDetails

-Some meta data about the action including which action group it belongs to, the name of the action, and the id.
+Some meta data about the action including which action group it belongs to (namespace), the name of the action, and the id.